/category/userinfo

 Globus is a simple, reliable, and fast way to access and move your research data between systems.
 Globus allows you to transfer data to and from systems such as:

-Laptops & personal workstations Rivanna HPC cluster Ivy Central Storage Lab / departmental storage Tape archives Cloud storage Off-campus resources (ACCESS, National Labs) Globus can help you share research data with colleagues and co-investigators, or to move data back and forth between a lab workstation and Rivanna or your personal computer.
+Laptops & personal workstations Rivanna/Afton HPC clusters High-Security Research Standard Storage Lab / departmental storage Tape archives Cloud storage Off-campus resources (ACCESS, National Labs) Globus can help you share research data with colleagues and co-investigators, or to move data back and forth between a lab workstation and Rivanna/Afton or your personal computer.

 Are your data stored at a different institution?
 At a supercomputing facility?
 All you need is your institution’s login credentials.